-Computational materials research may sound scary, but it really isn’t.
+Computational materials research may sound complex, but it really isn’t if you are working with ExoMatter.
 We are here to help!

 To adress some questions we get asked a lot, we compiled some FAQ below.